sfbrigade/codeforsanfrancisco.org/_posts/2020-02-06-code-for-san-francisco-2019-year-in-review.md

 **W.O.M.A.N., Inc:** Volunteers worked with a partner at W.O.M.A.N.
 Inc. to [revamp their online hub](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcodeforsanfrancisco.org%2F2019%2F04%2F17%2Fw-o-m-a-n-inc-domestic-violence-referral-center%2F&data=02%7C01%7Cscott.mauvais%40microsoft.com%7C854b1f0ce8084822f73a08d6f46f6516%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C1%7C636965156611403213&sdata=LWcpgJwB2fS4YgCr7ICdddZECdAOLw%2FJMOCZTM7%2FlBY%3D&reserved=0) for domestic-violence services.

 2020 is starting out with a bang!
 We have projects in the works with the Department of Public Health, the Fire Department and several events.
 Join us!

+And finally, a special thanks to MicroSoft who has been a generous supporter of C4SF for the last several years.